Legal reasons a judge can annul a marriage

 The fraud must be very serious and be about something that goes to the heart of your marriage.
 For example, marrying only to get a green card or hiding the fact you can't have children.
 And, you must show that if you had known the truth, you would not have gotten married.

-If during the marriage ceremony, you didn't understand what was happening - that you were officially marrying and what marriage would mean - you (or a conservator) can ask a judge to annul the marriage.
-If you later came to understand that you married and decide to keep living as a married couple, you may not be able to use this reason.
+If during the marriage ceremony, you didn't understand what was happening — that you were officially marrying and what marriage would mean — you (or a conservator) can ask a judge to annul the marriage.

 One of you is physically unable to have sex and it can't be fixed.
 This does not mean inability to have children.
-You must file a request within 4 years of the marriage.

 If when you married one of you was still married to someone that was either

-- Absent for at least 5 years (and not known to be alive)
+- absent for at least 5 years (and not known to be alive)

-- Generally thought to be dead
+- generally thought to be dead

-You can ask for an annulment if that person turns out to be alive.
+you can ask for an annulment if that person turns out to be alive.

 You must file a request within 4 years of marriage.